AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 which they propagate, and this does not remain without affecting

 their motion.
-According to the general theory of rel and tivity
+According to the general theory of relativity, very

-powerful gravitational field that it will be forced to constantly
+gravitational field around them, that they will be forced to permanently move

-create a kind of gravitational " waveguide " curved around them geometry
+electromagnetic waves thus create a kind of gravitational "waveguide" curved around this geometry

 of spacetime (from the gravitational field) in which they circulate permanently - Fig.B.2a.
 Such a formation